Weather’s Impact on Electric Vehicles, and How to Handle it

 Road conditions can also make a difference.
 Winter brings wet and snowy roads, which increases the amount of resistance a car has to overcome to get moving.
 Therefore, the car has to use more electricity to get up to speed compared to a dry road, resulting in less range.

 Driving conditions aside, the biggest impact on range is the use of climate control.
 It takes a lot of energy to heat or cool an environment.
 For example, think of your home.
 When you’re cranking the air conditioning or heat at home during the hottest and coldest months of the year, your electricity and gas bills are bound to be much higher.
-That’s because you’re using so much more energy to maintain a comfortable environment at home.
+That’s because you’re using so much more energy to maintain a comfortable environment in your home.

 Because electric cars are so much more efficient, they only produce a fraction of the heat an internal combustion engine does.
 While that reduces your running costs, it means they have to draw electricity from the battery directly to warm things up.
 Again, any electricity being drawn from the battery that isn’t being used to turn the wheels will reduce the total range available from a full charge.